Documentation

 - Strain-Triggered-Burst: Data collected during burst mode of SenSpot in which the absolute change in strain measurements exceeds a set threshold in microstrain.
 These axial strain gauges constantly record a moving average of strain in background at 40 samples per seconds, and report data in burst mode if any of the aforementioned events are triggered.
 Data for each burst event records data for one second before the triggered threshold and eight seconds after.

-- InfoField3: A quantity that indicates the threshold and the sampling interval of the
+- InfoField3: A quantity that indicates the threshold and the sampling interval of

 triggering function.
 It is calculated in the following way: